lorforlinux/docs.beagleboard.io/boards/beagley/ai/02-quick-start.rst

 .. tip:: If you are not able to find your beagle at ``192.168.7.2`` make sure to checkout :ref:`start-browse-to-beagle` to resolve your connection issue.

-.. note:: If you have not updated your default username and password during :ref:`beagley-ai-boot-media`, you must update the default password at this step to something safer.
+.. important:: If you have not updated your default username and password during :ref:`beagley-ai-boot-media`, you must update the default password at this step to something safer.

 .. figure:: images/ssh-connection.*
     :align: center